Death of Alexis Martínez: Death

-SeaWorld Parks & Entertainment temporarily suspended waterwork in all of its parks immediately following Alexis' death, then resumed waterwork shortly afterwards.
+SeaWorld Parks & Entertainment temporarily suspended waterwork in all of its parks immediately following [Martínez]'s death, then resumed waterwork shortly afterwards.
 Loro Parque ceased (apparently permanently) all waterwork with killer whales (Tr.
 563-564).

-During the local investigation into the death of Alexis Martinez, it came to light that the park had also mischaracterized to the public a 2007 incident with Tekoa, the other male, and claimed it was also an accident rather than an attack.
+During the local investigation into the death of Alexis Martinez it came to light that the park had mischaracterized a 2007 incident with Tekoa, another male orca, to the public by claiming it was an accident rather than an attack.

 Safety

-The Canary Islands Ministry of Work and Immigration asserts that water work with orcas is an “inherently risky activity”, the main risk being “precisely in the interaction with an animal that weighs more than three thousand kilos and is also in its natural environment (water)”.
-It asserts that the only preventive action is a simple one: “prohibition of the activity.”
+The Canary Islands Ministry of Labour and Immigration asserts that water work with orcas is an "inherently risky activity", the main risk being "precisely in the interaction with an animal that weighs more than three thousand kilos and is also in its natural environment (water)".
+It asserts that the only preventive action is a simple one: "prohibition of the activity."